smy1/swlab/python/README.md

         excel = "C:/Users/user/Desktop/mc_vid/peekbaby.xlsx",
         children=None, start=None, end=None, corr=None)
 ```
-In the overlay function, we need to enter several information and have an excel file ready.
+In the overlay function shown above, we need to enter several information and have an excel file ready (an example of the excel file can be downloaded [here](./peekbaby.xlsx)).
-- **folder**: Where is the main project folder that stores all the videos?
+- __folder__: Where is the main project folder that stores all the videos?
 As with the merge function, in this example, the main project folder is called "mc_vid", stored in the desktop by a user named "user".
-- **attempts**: Is this the first time?
-If yes, enter 1, and the function will ignore the information given under "corr".
+- __attempts__: Is this the first attempt to sync and overlay videos?
+If yes, enter 1, and the function will ignore the information given under "corr" (stands for "correction").
+If the number entered here is 2 or higher, the function will extract the correction information and returns an error if none is found.
-- **bgcam**: Stands for "background-camera".
-What is the name of the camera that will be used as the "base" of the video?
+- __bgcam__: Stands for "background-camera".
+What is the name of the recording that will be used as the "base" of the video?
 In this example, Python will search for a video file that has the word "baby" in the name and use it as the base video.
-- **topcam**: Stands for "top-camera".
-What is the name of the camera that will be overlaid on top of the base video?
+- __topcam__: Stands for "top-camera".
+What is the name of the recording that will be overlaid on top of the base video?
 In this example, Python will search for a video file that has the word "screen" in the name and overlay it on top of the base video.
-- **newname**: How should Python name the new output video?
+- __newname__: How should Python name the new output video?
 In this example, Python will name the new video as "OMI", which stands for "omission task".
-- **propsize**: Stands for "proportion-size".
+- __propsize__: Stands for "proportion-size".
 How small should be top video be?
 In this example, 0.25 means 25% of its original size.
-- **dur**: Stands for "duration".
+- __dur__: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter it here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as "None".
-- **excel**: What is the path and name of the excel file that contains all other relevant information?
+- __excel__: What is the path and name of the excel file that contains all other relevant information?
 Leave this as "None" if we want to enter this information manually (see example B below).
-- the rest: Leave them as "none" since the information should be found in the excel file.
+- the rest: Leave them as "None" since the information should be found in the excel file.

+In the excel file, we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr".
+While these names can be changed to something else that is more intuitive (or even translated into another language), the order of the columns _must_ be in this manner.
+For example,
+- the first column (named as "children" in this example) must contain the name of the first-level subfolders in which the background camera and top camera videos are stored (usually the participants' ID, see [merge videos](#1-merge-videos) for more).
+- The second column (named as "start" in this example) contains the time at which the task started (in seconds) in the recording of each of the particpant.
+Since we have two video recordings (the background camera and the top camera), give the start time of only one of these cameras.
+It does not matter which camera we rely on but it must _consistently_ the same camera.
+The function will calculate the recording time difference between the two cameras and adjust the start time of the other camera.
+- The third column (named as "end"in this example) contains the time at which the recording ended (again, in seconds).
+This can be left blank if the the duration of the task is always the same for everyone.
+- The fourth column (named as "corr" in this example) contains information that corrects for out-of-sync videos.
+- The first row of these columns could have been entered as "subfolder_name", "begin_time", "end_time", and "video_difference" or anything else that makes more sense.
+The screenshot below shows an example of the excel file.

 (B) The following code enters information into the function.
 ```